jheitkoetter/ibg2dw/README.md

        Thanks for thoughtful comments from

 AVAILABILITY
-       ibg2dw is also  available  on  GitHub  at  http://github.com/jheitkoet- ter/ibg2dw/
+       ibg2dw is on GitHub at http://github.com/jheitkoetter/ibg2dw.git

        This work is protected by the terms of the GNU General Public  License.
        Please refer to the COPYING file accompanying the sources of this soft- ware package for a lengthy, boring but, absolute complete description.

 Version 1.0                       March 2016                         IBG2DW(1)
-# ibg2dw